flightaware/firestarter/README.md

 ### db-updater
-The db-updater service receives Firehose messages from the connector and maintains a database table of flights based on their contents.
-The service is only capable of handling so-called "flifo" (flight info) messages currently; in the future, position messages will also be handled.
+The db-updater service receives Firehose messages from the connector and maintains a database table based on their contents.
+The service is capable of handling so-called "flifo" (flight info) messages and airborn position messages.
+There are two db-updaters currently running - one handles flight info and updates a "flights" table, and the other handles airborn positions and updates a "positions" table.
 The default database configuration writes to a sqlite database in a named volume, but PostgreSQL is also supported.
+The flight info db-updater uses sqlite, and the position db-updater user TimescaleDB which is based on PostgreSQL.
 Other databases could potentially be supported with little effort.
-To prevent bloat, flights older than 48 hours are automatically dropped from the table.
+To prevent bloat, flights and positions older than 48 hours are automatically dropped from the table.

 ### fids
 The sample application is a webapp backed by the flights database.
 You can use